Win $10k holiday! T&Cs apply

 • Cover for mental health conditions on a Frequent Traveller policy works in the same way as single trip policies.
 You will need to complete a medical assessment to determine if we can offer the cover for your mental health condition when you apply for a quote.

-If you’re diagnosed with a mental health condition part way through your Frequent Traveller policy, we ask that you contact us to tell us about your condition as soon as you become aware
+If you’re diagnosed with a mental health condition part way through your Frequent Traveller policy, we ask that you contact us to tell us about your condition as soon as you become aware.

 • What if i have a mental health condition as well as other pre-existing medical conditions?